paritytech/nfts-campaign-runner/README.md

     "metadata": {
-      "imageFile": "<the full path to the media file that contains the NFT image file>", "videoFile": "<the full path to the media file that contains the NFT video file>", "name": "the value for the name field in the instance metadata", "description": "the value for the description field in the instance metadata" }
+      "imageFile": "<the full path to the media file that contains the NFT image file>", "videoFile": "<the full path to the media file that contains the NFT video file>", "name": "the value for the name field in the item metadata", "description": "the value for the description field in the item metadata" }
   }
 }